al-moreno/MongoDB/Unit 3/Script.md

 ## Collections and Documents data model

-In MongoDB, data is organized and stored in collections and documents.
+As we learned in the previous lesson, data is organized and stored in collections and documents.
 Collections are similar to tables in relational databases, as they serve as containers for related data.
 Each collection can contain multiple documents, which are comparable to records or rows in relational databases.

-The concept of collections and documents can be understood through an example.
-Let's consider a bookstore application.
+The concept of collections and documents can be understood by considering a bookstore application.
 In a relational database, you might have a "Books" table where each row represents a book with columns for attributes like title, author, and ISBN.
 In MongoDB, you would create a collection called "Books" to store these books.
 Each individual book would be represented as a document within the "Books" collection.

 Here's an example of a document in the "Books" collection in MongoDB: